‘Killer robots’ are coming, and U.N. is worried — Harvard Gazette

 To shed light on the legal and ethical concerns they raise, the Gazette interviewed Bonnie Docherty, lecturer on law at Harvard Law School’s International Human Rights Clinic (IHRC), who attended some of the U.N. meetings.
 Docherty is also a senior researcher in the Arms Division of Human Rights Watch.
 This interview has been condensed and edited for length and clarity.

-GAZETTE: What exactly are killer robots?
+What exactly are killer robots?
 To what extent are they a reality?

-DOCHERTY: Killer robots, or autonomous weapons systems to use the more technical term, are systems that choose a target and fire on it based on sensor inputs rather than human inputs.
+Killer robots, or autonomous weapons systems to use the more technical term, are systems that choose a target and fire on it based on sensor inputs rather than human inputs.
 They have been under development for a while but are rapidly becoming a reality.
 We are increasingly concerned about them because weapons systems with significant autonomy over the use of force are already being used on the battlefield.

-GAZETTE: What are those?
+What are those?
 Where have they been used?

-DOCHERTY: It’s a little bit of a fine line about what counts as a killer robot and what doesn’t.
+It’s a little bit of a fine line about what counts as a killer robot and what doesn’t.
 Some systems that were used in Libya and others that have been used in [the ethnic and territorial conflict between Armenia and Azerbaijan over] Nagorno-Karabakh show significant autonomy in the sense that they can operate on their own to identify a target and to attack.

 They’re called loitering munitions, and they are increasingly using autonomy that allows them to hover above the battlefield and wait to attack until they sense a target.
 Whether systems are considered killer robots depends on specific factors, such as the degree of human control, but these weapons show the dangers of autonomy in military technology.

-GAZETTE: What are the ethical concerns posed by killer robots?
+What are the ethical concerns posed by killer robots?

-DOCHERTY: The ethical concerns are very serious.
+The ethical concerns are very serious.
 Delegating life-and-death decisions to machines crosses a red line for many people.
 It would dehumanize violence and boil down humans to numerical values.

 There’s also a serious risk of algorithmic bias, where discriminating against people based on race, gender, disability, and so forth is possible because machines may be intentionally programmed to look for certain criteria or may unintentionally become biased.
 There’s ample evidence that artificial intelligence can become biased.
 We in the human-rights community are very concerned about this being used in machines that are designed to kill.

+“Delegating life-and-death decisions to machines crosses a red line for many people.
+It would dehumanize violence and boil down humans to numerical values.”

-GAZETTE: What are the legal concerns?
+What are the legal concerns?

-DOCHERTY: There are also very serious legal concerns, such as the inability for machines to distinguish soldiers from civilians.
+There are also very serious legal concerns, such as the inability for machines to distinguish soldiers from civilians.
 They’re going to have particular trouble doing so in a climate where combatants mingle with civilians.

 Even if the technology can overcome that problem, they lack human judgment.
 That is important for what’s called the proportionality test, where you’re weighing whether civilian harm is greater than military advantage.